d-ronnqvist/d-ronnqvist.github.com/_posts/2013-05-06-3d-with-scenekit.md

 There resemblance to layer hierarchies in 2D is obvious.

 Nodes are positioned relative to their parent node using the `position` property which unlike its 2D equivalent takes a `SCNVector3` instead of a `CGPoint`.
-Don’t let the vector name scare you, it’s just a 3D coordinate <span class=“math”>(x, y, z)</span>[^vectors].
+Don’t let the vector name scare you, it’s just a 3D coordinate <span class="math">(x, y, z)</span>[^vectors].
 The `transform` property takes a normal `CATransform3D` (transforms were 3D even in the 2D world of layers) but there is also convenience properties for the `scale` and `rotation` that automatically change when the transform is set and vice versa.
 There is also a 3D equivalent to the anchor point called the `pivot` that influences position and transform just like the anchor point does.

 A node in itself is nothing but an empty container but each node has properties to have a geometry, a light, or a camera attached to it.